Marist University

-Marist College is a private university in Poughkeepsie, New York.
-Founded in 1905, Marist was formed by the Marist Brothers, a Catholic religious institute, to prepare brothers for their vocations as educators.
-In 2003, it became a secular institution.
+Marist University (formerly Marist College before 2025) is a private university in Poughkeepsie, New York, United States.
+Marist was founded by the Marist Brothers, a Catholic religious institute, in 1905 to prepare brothers for their vocations as educators.
 In 1929, Marist became accredited by the state to offer a wider range of degrees in the arts and sciences.
-Today, Marist offers 47 bachelor's programs, 11 master's programs, one doctoral program and 2 certificate programs in many academic disciplines.
-Marist's 180-acre main campus overlooks the Hudson River and is situated along its east banks.
-Marist has a branch campus in Florence, Italy and offers 50 semester or academic year abroad options.

-A member of the NCAA's Division I, Marist sponsors 23 collegiate sports.
+Marist's 180-acre main campus overlooks the Hudson River.
+Marist has a branch campus in Florence, Italy.
+A member of NCAA Division I, Marist sponsors 23 collegiate sports.
+In 2003 the Catholic Church declared Marist a secular institution.

 History

-Foundation as a training institution for Marist Brothers
+Foundation by the Marist Brothers (1905)

 The Marist Brothers, a Catholic society founded in France by Saint Marcellin Champagnat in 1816, focused on educational work throughout the world.
 In 1905, members of the order arrived in the Mid-Hudson Valley to establish the first Marist house of studies in the United States.
 On the east bank of the Hudson River, just north of Poughkeepsie, they purchased property and a house from Thomas McPherson.
-They named the building and property "Saint Ann's Hermitage", in memory of Champagnat's Hermitage in France, and began training young men for a life of "study, work, prayer and service" (from which the school motto is derived).
+They named the building and property "Saint Ann's Hermitage", in memory of Champagnat's Hermitage in France, and began training young men for a life of "study, work, prayer and service."

-In 1908, the Brothers purchased the Edward Bech estate to enable the Hermitage to expand, increasing the size of their property to 150 acre.
+In 1908, the Brothers purchased the Edward Bech estate to enable the hermitage to expand, increasing the size of their property to 150 acre.

+By 1929, the training center at the hermitage had evolved into the Marist Normal Training School, offering college-level courses under the auspices of Fordham University.
+The charter for the Marist Normal Training School was obtained by Leo Brouilette.